MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 *^Climate^ ^for^ ^the^ ^southern^ ^Cliffkeeps^ ^near^ ^Kraghammer^.*

 ##### Demographics
 An large region, the Cliffkeeps are home to many different races and cultures.
-While dwarves, gnomes, and humans are the most common in the major population centers, large numbers of goblins, orcs, kobolds, and giants can be found in nearly throughout the region.
+While dwarves, gnomes, and humans are the most common in the major population centers, large numbers of goblins, orcs, kobolds, and giants can be found throughout the region.

 |||||||
 |:-----------|:---:|:-----------|:---:|:-----------|:---:|